-The Company has received grants from the Government of the State of Israel through the Israeli National Authority for Technical Innovation (the "IIA") (formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry (the "OCS")) for the financing of a portion of its research and development expenditures pursuant to the Israeli law for Encouragement of Research, Development and Technological Innovation in the Industry Law 5744-1984 ("Research Law"), and the regulations previously promulgated thereunder, as well as the IIA's rules and benefit tracks which apply to companies receiving IIA funding (collectively, including the Research Law, the "IIA Regulations").
-The Company has received funding from the IIA, which was received and recorded between the periods ending December 31, 2011 through 2016, in the aggregate amount of \$1,332 and has a contingent obligation to the IIA in the amount of approximately \$1,383 and \$1,370 as of December 31, 2018 and 2017, respectively, which is generally repaid in the form of royalties ranging from 3% to 3.5% (which may be increased under certain circumstances) of revenues generated (in any fashion) from know-how developed using IIA grants, up to an aggregate of 100% (which may be increased under certain circumstances) of the U.S. dollar-linked value of the grant, plus interest at the rate of 12-month LIBOR.
+The Company has received grants from the Government of the State of Israel through the Israeli National Authority for Technical Innovation (the "IIA") for the financing of a portion of its research and development expenditures.
+The total amount that was received and recorded between the periods ending December 31, 2011 through 2016 was \$1,332.
+No amounts were received during the years ended December 31, 2019 and 2018.
+The Company has a contingent obligation to the IIA for the total amount received along with the accumulated LIBOR interest to date in the amount of approximately \$1,396 and \$1,383 as of December 31, 2019 and 2018, respectively.
+This obligation is repaid in the form of royalties on revenues generated in any fashion with a rate that is currently at 4% (which may be increased under certain circumstances).
+The Company may be obligated to pay up to 100% (which may be increased under certain circumstances) of the U.S. dollar-linked value of the grants received, plus interest at the rate of 12-month LIBOR.

 Repayment of the grants is contingent upon the successful completion of the Company's R&D programs and generating sales.
 The Company has no obligation to repay these grants if the R&D program fails, is unsuccessful, or aborted, or if no sales are generated.
-The Company has recorded an immaterial expense and liability during the years ended December 31, 2018 and 2017 as sales occur.
+The Company has recorded \$4 in royalty expense for the year ended December 31, 2019 and a royalty liability for the same amount at December 31, 2019 and an immaterial expense and liability for the year ended December 31, 2018.